Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 ## User Stories

-- Regular Visitor Goals
+- ### Regular Visitor Goals
-    - As a Regular Visitor, I want to be able to navigate the website with ease and be able to navigate all it's features.
+    1. As a Regular Visitor, I want to be able to navigate the website with ease
+    2. As a Regular Visitor, I want to be able to navigate all of this application's features.
-    - As a Regular Visitor, I want to find out about the artist, who they are and what inspires them, know they story.
+    3. As a Regular Visitor, I want to find out about the artist, who they are and what inspires them, know they story.
-    - As a Regular Visitor, I want to see artist's work.
+    4. As a Regular Visitor, I want to see artist's work.

-- Commercial Visitor Goals
+- ### Commercial Visitor Goals
-    - As a Commercial Visitor, I want to find out who the artist is.
+    1. As a Commercial Visitor, I want to find out who the artist is.
-    - As a Commercial Visitor, I want to see artist's work and be able to purchase it.
+    2. As a Commercial Visitor, I want to see artist's work and be able to purchase it.
-    - As a Commercial Visitor, I want to be able to get in touch with the artist via multiple means of contact.
+    3. As a Commercial Visitor, I want to be able to get in touch with the artist via multiple means of contact.
-    - As a Commercial Visitor, I want to be able to order personalized piece of art.
+    4. As a Commercial Visitor, I want to be able to order personalized piece of art.

 ## Design